Selwyn District: Government

 The district is governed by an elected mayor and a council of 11 members, elected simultaneously every 3 years.
-The current mayor is Sam Broughton, who was first elected mayor in October 2016.
+The current mayor is Lydia Gliddon, who was first elected mayor in October 2025.

 The mayor is elected on a First Past the Post basis.

-The 11 councillors are elected from four wards on a multi-member First Past the Post basis; the total number of votes a candidate receives are considered:
+The 10 councillors are elected from four wards on a multi-member First Past the Post basis; the total number of votes a candidate receives are considered: